DevSeg/alx-pre_course/0x01-git/README.md

-updating read me
-in a new way
+a way that really suits me